kotlin-graphics/assimp/README.md

 [Format priority list](https://github.com/java-graphics/assimp/wiki/Priority-list-of-file-formats)

-If you want to express your preference -> [Format wish list](https://github.com/java-graphics/assimp/wiki/wish-list)
+The development is essentially feature-driver, if you want to express your preference -> [Format wish list](https://github.com/java-graphics/assimp/wiki/wish-list)

 ### Contributions:

-Do not hesitate to offer any help: developing (java or kotlin, it doesn't matter), testing, website creation, wiki writing, etc
+Do not hesitate to offer any help: pushes (java or kotlin, it doesn't matter), testing, website, wiki, etc